membraneframework-labs/membrane_H264_Decoder_RGB/README.md

-# Membrane H264 Decoder RGB
+# Membrane H264 RGB Plugin

 Membrane Bins used to decode h264 to RGB raw video and back.
 Created for use in AI project.